 Hauptman shared the 1985 Nobel Prize in chemistry for creating a method to determine the 3D structure of molecules.

-The University of Maryland’s Department of Mathematics received a $6.5 million estate gift from Carol Fullerton that honors the memory of her late father, Herbert A. Hauptman (Ph.D. ’55, mathematics).
+The University of Maryland’s Department of Mathematics received an estate gift from Carol Fullerton that honors the memory of her late father, Herbert A. Hauptman (Ph.D. ’55, mathematics).
 The gift will establish the Herbert A. Hauptman Endowed Graduate Fellowship Program in the department.